 Excellence in Undergraduate Teaching Award

-The AIA Excellence in Undergraduate Teaching Award Committee invites nominations for the 2014 award.
+The AIA Excellence in Undergraduate Teaching Award Committee invites nominations for the 2020 award.
 This prize may be awarded to up to one individual every year and includes a certificate of award.
-Individuals worthy of this award must have demonstrated excellence in the teaching of archaeology; developed innovative teaching methods or interdisciplinary curricula; a minimum of five years of teaching experience prior to being nominated, currently be engaged in teaching; and they must be members of the AIA in good standing.
+Individuals worthy of this award must have demonstrated excellence in the teaching of archaeology; developed innovative teaching methods or interdisciplinary curricula; a minimum of five years of teaching experience prior to being nominated, currently be engaged in teaching; and have been AIA members in good standing for at least two consecutive years.

 Nominations should be made by letter and accompanied by a dossier of supporting materials.
 They should be made by individuals familiar with the candidate's teaching, such as administrators, departmental chairpersons or colleagues, former students, or faculty in other departments or institutions.
 Dossiers should include: